Anchor Dam and the Reservoir that Wouldn’t Hold Water

 Other residents had noticed irrigation ditches where water would escape “down a big hole into the ground,” and sinks were also reported to exist in the bed of Owl Creek itself.
 State and federal geologists were repeatedly called in to evaluate the dam site; most gave cautious approval and called for further studies and subsurface investigation.
 One geologist went so far as to declare that the sinkholes appearing in the future floor of the reservoir were not caused by bedrock conditions and would therefore not be a concern over the whole lake bottom.
 Later events proved him wrong on this point.

-At some point in the geologic past of the region, enough water had flowed through the rock layer to create large cavities, which then filled with debris and earth and became hard for the engineers to detect underground.
+At some point in the geologic past of the region, enough water had flowed through the rock layer to create large cavities, which then filled with debris and earth and became difficult for the engineers to detect underground.
 A similar process is at work today forming the collapsed caverns known as sinkholes in states like Florida and Alabama.

 The two cavities discovered in the Anchor Dam excavation of the dolomite layer were so large that it took more than 2,000 cubic yards of concrete to fill them.
 Several similar cavities were discovered and filled in the area that would be flooded after the dam was built.
 By the time this work was completed, the project had fallen a year behind schedule and exceeded the original budget by $116,000.